ansible/ansible/docsite/rst/playbooks_error_handling.rst

 Note that the above system only governs the return value of failure of the particular task, so if you have an undefined variable used or a syntax error, it will still raise an error that users will need to address.
-Neither will this prevent failures on connection or execution issues.
+Note that this will not prevent failures on connection or execution issues.
 This feature only works when the task must be able to run and return a value of 'failed'.

 .. _resetting_unreachable: